elliotBraem/public-goods-news/README.md

 - Formatted messages with submission details and source links
 - Real-time updates as content is approved
 - Requires a Telegram bot token and channel ID

+# Futre Features
+- Regular posting of information on regular intervals
+- Creation of content from these feeds, example blogs, articiles
+- Integrating to different channels to post

 The export system is extensible - new export types can be added by implementing the ExportService interface in [backend/src/services/exports/types.ts](./backend/src/services/exports/types.ts).